 - Return to nature: Nearly 50% of Americans ages 6 and older participated in outdoor recreation in 2013.
-That equates to a total of 143 million. - Top five participation percentage increase in outdoor activities in the past three years (2014 Topline Report): Adventure racing, triathlon (off-road), stand-up paddling, kayak fishing, recreational kayaking. - Recreation for exercise: More than 70% of outdoor participants were motivated to recreate outdoors as a way of getting exercise.
+That equates to a total of 143 million. - Top five participation percentage increase in outdoor activities in the past three years (2014 Topline Report): Adventure racing, triathlon (off-road), stand-up paddle boarding, kayak fishing, and recreational kayaking. - Recreation for exercise: More than 70% of outdoor participants were motivated to recreate outdoors as a way of getting exercise.